How Brazilian football teams coped with remotely/online strength and conditioning training

 Abstract

-The aim of the present study was to investigate the communication/training strategies and technological tools used by fitness coaches from Brazilian football teams during home-based training according to age categories (professional and youth), competitive level (1st, 2nd and 3rd/4th divisions) and sex (male and female).
+The present study aimed to investigate the communication/training strategies and technological tools used by fitness coaches from Brazilian football teams during home-based training according to age categories (professional and youth), competitive level (1st, 2nd and 3rd/4th divisions) and sex (male and female).
 An online questionnaire was applied to collect data.
 Eighty-two fitness coaches from sixty-seven male and female football teams (professional and youth teams) answered the questionnaire.
 Message apps were the main communication route between fitness coaches and players during home-based training.
 Online spreadsheets were frequently used to control the training.
 Regarding equipment provided to players for training, 70.7% of male professional players used some equipment.
-In contrast, most female professional and youth players (both sexes) did not receive any equipment, respectively (p<0.01).
-Male players who compete in the 1st and 2nd divisions received more equipment for training than those who compete in the 3rd and 4th divisions (p<0.01).
+In contrast, most female professional and youth players (both sexes) did not receive any equipment, respectively (p< 0.01).
+Male players who compete in the 1st and 2nd divisions received more equipment for training than those who compete in the 3rd and 4th divisions (p< 0.01).
 The main physical fitness variables trained by all players during home-based training were muscle strength, strength-endurance, and aerobic capacity.
 Training load and training response were applied through series/repetitions/time and effort perception scales, respectively.
 In conclusion, the financial differences between professional and youth teams and between males and females and competitive levels can induce different home-based training conditions in Brazilian football teams during lockdown-like situations, especially related to equipment available for training targeted physical qualities.
 Thus, players should be monitored closely during lockdown-like situations and provided appropriate support to facilitate their training.

 Downloads